tberlok/paicos/README.md

 # Paicos

-A somewhat bare-bones python package for making projections and slices of Arepo simulations.
+A somewhat bare-bones Python package for making projections and slices of Arepo simulations.
+Please note that while Paicos has its visibility set to public, it is still in beta mode and under active development.

 <img src="images/Z24_snap130_wide_projection_notnested.jpg" width="auto">